-- All members of the LAC have Enhanced Disclosure & Barring Service (DBS) checks, Section 128 Checks and appropriate Safeguarding / Child Protection awareness: - The Academy has Safeguarding /Child Protection procedures and training in place, in line with this policy and which are effective and comply with the law at all times.
-This policy is made available publicly via the Academy website and information can be found in the entrance / reception of the Academy; - The Academy implements the Trust's Staff Code of Conduct which includes information regarding acceptable use of technologies, staff / pupil relationships and communications including the use of social media; - The Academy operates safer recruitment practices, including appropriate use of references and all required checks on new staff and volunteers in line with the requirements of Part 3 of "Keeping Children Safe in Education 2020".
-Furthermore, the Headteacher, any LAC member and other staff, as appropriate, involved in the recruitment process have undertaken Safer Recruitment training, and keep it regularly updated; - There are clear procedures for dealing with allegations of peer-on-peer abuse and allegations of abuse made against members of staff and volunteers; - There is a senior member of the Academy's leadership team who is designated to take lead responsibility for dealing with child protection and safeguarding (the DSL) and that there is always cover for this role (the Deputy DSLs).
-This responsibility is incorporated into the DSL (and Deputy DSL's) job description;
+- All members of the LAC ensure that online and offline safety is a central theme in the whole setting approach to safeguarding; - All member of the LAC review the DfE's filtering and monitoring standards. - The Trust ensures all members of the LAC place great emphasis on knowing and fulfilling their strategic and legislative responsibilities; - The Academy has Safeguarding /Child Protection procedures and training in place, in line with this policy and which are effective and comply with the law at all times.
+This policy is made available publicly via the Academy website and information can be found in the entrance / reception of the Academy; - The Academy implements the Trust's Staff Code of Conduct which includes information regarding acceptable use of technologies, staff / pupil relationships and communications including the use of social media; - The Academy operates safer recruitment practices, including appropriate use of references and all required checks on new staff and volunteers in line with the requirements of Part 3 of "Keeping Children Safe in Education 2023".
+Furthermore, the Headteacher, any LAC member and other staff, as appropriate, involved in the recruitment process have undertaken Safer Recruitment training, and keep it regularly updated; - There are clear procedures for dealing with allegations of child-on-child abuse and allegations of abuse made against members of staff and volunteers; - There is a senior member of the Academy's leadership team who is designated to take lead responsibility for dealing with child protection and safeguarding (the DSL) and that there is always cover for this role (the Deputy DSLs).
+This responsibility is incorporated into the DSL (and Deputy DSL's) job description; - The DSL (and Deputy DSLs) undertake local training (in addition to basic safeguarding / child protection training) and this is refreshed every two years, as required by law.
+Additionally, the DSL (and Deputy DSLs) receive regular updates which take a variety of forms such as meetings, online training etc; - The Headteacher, and all other staff and volunteers who work with children, undertake appropriate training which is regularly updated (and at least annually) and receive regular, appropriate updates during the year.